DmitryBarskov/exercism-docker-template/README.md

 # Exercism repository template

-The idea is to automate installation of everything required for the solving exercises on exercism.
+Automate installation of everything required for the solving exercises on exercism.

 ## How to start